 "Poison Gully is a place for rejoice for our people and a place to come when you are feeling troubled or worried and those worries will go away.
 Poison Gully is a place of peace and prosperity where our people go to be freed from worry and important ceremonies are held here.
-The dreaming tells us of the birthing place, and during ceremonies only those involved should be there.
-Men and Women can visit Poison Gully. "- Halle-Rose Abraham
+The dreaming tells us of the birthing place, and during ceremonies only those involved should be there."- Halle-Rose Abraham